rexk/policy-manager/README.md

 }

 const GuestOnly = Policy.of(
-  'User must be a guest',
+  'User must be a faculty member',
   (attr: Attributes) => attr.role === 'guest',
 );